Pay To Play: Tackling Once-in-a-Lifetime Hunts

 Squared Point Systems

 Montana is the mecca for Rocky Mountain bighorn sheep, so it only makes sense to start with Montana sheep.
 All species that require points in Montana are on a squared point system, which means you get more chances.
-If you have two or more points, they’ll square your points plus give you an additional chance for the current year.
+If you have two or more points, they’ll square your points, plus give you an additional chance for the current year.
 For example, an applicant with two points will essentially have five chances.
 When we’re talking about the biggest sheep in the United States, I like to have my name in the hat as often as possible.
-It is a minimal fee to apply at $50 each for moose, sheep, and goat, and you will not be charged the $1,250 fee until you are successful in the draw.
+It’s a minimal fee to apply at $50 each for moose, sheep, and goat, and you will not be charged the $1,250 fee until you are successful in the draw.
 Another option in Montana is unlimited sheep.
-These hunts are difficult both physically and for the quantity of sheep, but in most years the quotas are filled in a timely manner.
+These hunts are physically difficult and the quantity of sheep is low, but in most years the quotas are filled fast.

 A hunter poses with the mountain goat he harvested in Montana.

 Although it’s ridiculous to apply for deer and elk in Washington as a non-resident, they offer a pile of opportunities (especially for youth) to have your name in the hat for moose, sheep, and goat.
-As far as cost goes, you are looking to be out around $110 for each application.
-I have other things in mind (such as raffles that I spend that money on, but you can bet that once my kids are old enough, I will be applying for them in Washington as it’s dirt cheap for youth to apply.
+As far as cost goes, it’s around $110 for each application.
+I have other things in mind (such as raffles that I spend that money on, but you can bet that once my kids are old enough, I will be applying for them in Washington, as it’s dirt cheap for youth to apply.
 The cost is less than $4 for an application and only around $60 if they are successful.
-They can apply for moose, sheep (ram), sheep (ewe), and mountain goat.
+They can apply for moose, sheep (ram), sheep (ewe), and mountain goat.).

 License Fees Required Up Front

 Nevada, much like Montana, is a squared point system, but it is also a must-apply-for state once you purchase a license.
-A unique thing for Nevada is that you have five choices and all five matter.
-If your application is pulled, they will look through all five of your choices before moving on to the next applicant, so make sure you make them count.
-With that being said, make sure you arrange your choices in order of quality/preference because the first one they come to in order that has an available permit is your permit.
+A unique thing for Nevada is that you have five choices, and all five matter.
+If your application is pulled, they will look through all five of your choices before moving on to the next applicant, so make sure you arrange your choices in order of quality/preference, because the first one they come to, in order, that has an available permit is your permit.
 The license is around $150, and each application after that for points or for the draw is about $15.

 Nevada issues the most desert bighorn sheep permits, and with the randomness of the draw, you should definitely have your name in the hat.
 They also issue some great California bighorn permits.
 Currently, non-residents are not eligible to apply for Rocky Mountain bighorn sheep.
 A low-point option that Nevada allows you to apply for is ewe sheep, but you still have to pay the full tag price of $1,200.
 Another hunt that is great to apply for is mountain goat, when they have it available for non-residents.